 We come across Repetitive Strain Injury (RSI) in almost every workplace that we visit.
-Often triggered by day to day tasks, we’ve put together this guide to help you identify some bad habits that might be exacerbating the problem, how to ease the symptoms and tips on how to prevent RSI going forward.
+The Chartered Society of Physiotherapy found that around 450,000 UK workers have upper limb RSI.
+RSI is often triggered by day to day tasks, so we’ve put together this guide to help you identify some bad habits that might be making the problem worse, how to ease the symptoms and tips on how to prevent RSI going forward.

 What is RSI